-The most common histologic subtype in girls younger than 18 years is juvenile granulosa cell tumors (median age, 7.6 years; range, birth to 17.5 years).[34,35] Juvenile granulosa cell tumors represent about 5% of ovarian tumors in children and adolescents and are distinct from the granulosa cell tumors seen in adults.[32,36,37,38]
+The most common histologic subtype in girls younger than 18 years is juvenile granulosa cell tumors (median age, 7.6 years; range, birth to 17.5 years).[39,40] Juvenile granulosa cell tumors represent about 5% of ovarian tumors in children and adolescents and are distinct from the granulosa cell tumors seen in adults.[34,41,42,43]

-Most patients with juvenile granulosa cell tumors present with precocious puberty.
-Other presenting symptoms include abdominal pain, abdominal mass, and ascites.
-Juvenile granulosa cell tumors has been reported in children with Ollier disease and Maffucci syndrome.
+Juvenile granulosa cell tumors have been reported in children with Ollier disease and Maffucci syndrome.

-As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (International Federation of Gynecology and Obstetrics [FIGO] stage I) and are usually curable with unilateral salpingo-oophorectomy alone.
+As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (stage I) by International Federation of Gynecology and Obstetrics (FIGO) criteria and are usually curable with unilateral salpingo-oophorectomy alone.

-Patients with spontaneous tumor rupture or malignant ascites (FIGO stage Ic), advanced disease (FIGO stage II–IV) and those with high mitotic activity tumors have a poorer prognosis and require chemotherapy.[23,38] Use of a cisplatin-based chemotherapy regimen has been reported in both the adjuvant and recurrent disease settings with some success.[34,38,41,42,43]
+Patients with spontaneous tumor rupture or malignant ascites (FIGO stage Ic), advanced disease (FIGO stage II–IV), and those with high mitotic activity tumors have a poorer prognosis and require chemotherapy.[23,38] Use of a cisplatin-based chemotherapy regimen has been reported in both the adjuvant and recurrent disease settings with some success.[38,39,43,46,47]

 Sertoli-Leydig cell tumors